Melaleuca-Web-Marketing/Wayfinder-SoT-Agent/README.md

 - When the server starts it will look for `VECTOR_STORE_ID` in `.env`.
 If none is provided it creates a new vector store and caches the ID in `.vector-store.json`.
 - Visit the Documents tab in the UI to upload PDF/Markdown assets.
 Files are streamed to OpenAI, attached to the vector store, and listed with their indexing status.
 - The Chat tab provides a conversational harness that shares context with the vector store and enforces on-domain sourcing.
 Every answer ends with a `Sources` block.
+- The Chat tab now supports image attachments—paste or upload up to three screenshots (PNG/JPEG/WebP) per turn to pair vision context with your question.
 - The footer pings the OpenAI API once per minute (and on demand) to confirm connectivity and the active model.

 ## Security Guardrails (MVP)